Looking for the best foodie destinations in the US? Discover the best places to eat in the United States, top restaurants & typical American dishes.

 Kay – The Awkward Traveller

 There is no shortage of amazing food in Charleston.
-Already known to visitors as an historic jewel of the South, Charleston has developed a reputation for being a foodie destination.
+Already known to visitors as an historic jewel of the South, Charleston has developed a reputation for being a foodie destination in the US too.

 Favorite Lowcountry dishes such as Shrimp and Grits and She Crab Soup are sought after by visitors, while locals eagerly await the seasons for oysters and soft shell crabs.